In order to understand what a game engine is, it is necessary to take a moment and understand what video games are made of. It ain't sugar and spice.

 - The HPL Engine (named after H. P. Lovecraft) by Frictional Games:

-- Lobotomy Software's Slavedriver engine, which was used in the console versions of PowerSlave, and the Sega Saturn ports of Duke Nukem 3D and Quake.
-Known for being one of the few pieces of software specifically optimized for the unusual hardware of the Sega Saturn, which allowed Lobotomy to do things on the console that other developers wouldn't dream of.
+- Lobotomy Software's Slavedriver engine, which was used in the Sega Saturn versions of PowerSlave, Duke Nukem 3D and Quake I. Known for being one of the few pieces of software specifically optimized for the unusual 2D graphics-orientated hardware of the Saturn, which allowed Lobotomy to do 3D things on the console that other developers wouldn't dream of.

 - Apogee Software reused the Crystal Caves engine in Secret Agent.